 What wouldn’t you change about your career?

 Working for Trinity McQueen.
-I had applied for a Quant role 18 months prior to actually joining, but knew it was not the right time for me.
-I was therefore nervous about applying a second time!
-However, I would not change this for the world based on the opportunities my hard work has given me.
+I had applied for a Quant role 18 months prior to actually joining, but knew it wasn’t the right time for me.
+I was nervous about applying a second time, but it has been the best move and I love that no two days are ever the same.

 What would you go back and tell your younger self?

 I would advise myself to invest in CIM training and gain an official qualification in my profession.
-I would also have developed my commercial awareness.
-Finally, don’t burn bridges and be more open to accepting you don’t know it all; feedback isn’t always critical!
+I would also have developed my commercial awareness sooner.

 What advice would you give to someone wanting to develop their career at Trinity McQueen?